-• Students identify the unifying theme of their program and present their concept at a meeting with the Interdisciplinary Studies Chair (the Provost or designate).

-- In conference with an Advisor appointed by the Interdisciplinary Studies Chair, students make a list of the courses they have completed or plan to take that will apply toward their academic goals.
+- Students identify the unifying theme of their program and present their concept at a meeting with the Interdisciplinary Studies Chair (the Provost or designate). - In conference with an Advisor appointed by the Interdisciplinary Studies Chair, students make a list of the courses they have completed or plan to take that will apply toward their academic goals.
 This list must comprise a minimum of 45 semester credits, all of which are related to the areas of concentration. - The courses in the Primary Concentration (24 credits) are to be selected from one academic discipline offered at NU.
-The courses in the Secondary Concentration may come from any number of areas as long as interrelationships are discernible. - A minimum of 20 credits between the two concentrations must be upper division (3000- and 4000- level) courses. - Students draft a statement that describes the proposed major theme and discusses the interrelationships among the courses that were chosen. - This proposal is submitted to the Interdisciplinary Studies Chair for approval.
+The courses in the Secondary Concentration may come from any number of areas as long as interrelationships are discernible. - One of these courses must be an internship.
+It is recommended that the internship be related to the primary concentration, but in consultation with advising, it is possible for it to be related to the secondary concentration. - A minimum of 20 credits between the two concentrations must be upper division (3000- and 4000- level) courses. - Students draft a statement that describes the proposed major theme and discusses the interrelationships among the courses that were chosen. - This proposal is submitted to the Interdisciplinary Studies Chair for approval.
 The contract must be approved at least 30 credits prior to graduation.